polonenmatti/ros-fanuc-roboguide/wsl2-ubuntu.md

 It will install windows subsystem for linux if it's not installed before.

-After wls install you will get list of possible distros to install.
+After wsl install you will get list of possible distros to install.

 We will install Ubuntu 20.04 with command: